-The Company is developing its proprietary Cell Pouch[TM] and Sertolin[TM] technologies using a tiered approach.
-As such, Sernova is first conducting human clinical trials of the Cell Pouch[TM] for therapeutic cell transplantation using allograft (donor human cells) with a state of the art antirejection protocol.
-The Company may also initiate clinical studies in patients with chronic pancreatitis using an autograft (selfcells) transplant.
+The Company is developing its proprietary Cell PouchTM and SertolinTM technologies using a tiered approach.
+As such, Sernova is first conducting human clinical trials of the Cell PouchTM for therapeutic cell transplantation using allograft (donor human cells) with a state-of-the-art anti-rejection protocol.
+The Company may also initiate clinical studies in patients with chronic pancreatitis using an autograft (self-cells) transplant.
 In order to reduce the effects on patients of taking chronic antirejection drugs, the Company plans to advance the SertolinTM technology as a means to protect therapeutic cells locally within the Cell PouchTM.
-The allograft approach with improved antirejection therapy being the first Sernova technology to enter human clinical evaluation is expected to be the first to gain marketing approval.
+The allograft approach with state-of-the-art anti-rejection therapy being the first Sernova technology to enter human clinical evaluation is expected to be the first to gain marketing approval.

-The Company is also exploring the possible use of human-derived stem cells which can assess blood glucose levels and release insulin accordingly.
+The Company is also exploring the possible use of human-derived stem cells, which can assess blood glucose levels and release insulin accordingly.
 Such a stem cell technology could be expanded allowing a very large number of patients with diabetes to be treated with these cells within the Cell PouchTM.
 Use of porcine islets from a clean herd is another opportunity the Company is exploring in the long-term as another source of cells providing a virtually unlimited supply of islets for patient treatment.
+The porcine islets may be encapsulated by a polymer to protect the islets from immune system attack.
 Thus, the Company is exploring a number of options to expand its technology in the marketplace.

 In addition to the internal research and development activities and the current clinical evaluation at the University of Alberta, the Company is seeking academic collaborations with transplant centres that currently offer islet transplantation using the Edmonton Protocol.
 It is expected that the Cell PouchTM may be used for autograft cellular transplants, for allograft cellular transplants with the use of immunosuppressive drugs or in conjunction with co-transplantation of islets and SertolinTM.
 In addition, methods to further increase the efficiency of cell transplantation within the Cell PouchTM and to use alternative sources of therapeutic cells are also of interest.
-One or more of these options are expected to be explored under such academic collaborations.
+One or more of these options are expected to be explored under academic collaborations.

-The Company has been in discussions with a number of transplant centres across North America with a view to establishing preclinical and potential future clinical collaborations to demonstrate proof of concept and commercialize its proprietary technologies.
+The Company has been in discussions with a number of transplant centres across North America with a view to establishing preclinical and potential future clinical collaborations to demonstrate proof of concept and commercialization of its proprietary technologies.
 In one such collaboration with the University of Illinois, the Cell PouchTM has been evaluated in a preclinical study demonstrating its safety and confirming its function in preparing a natural environment for transplant of therapeutic cells.
-Collaboration is under way at the University of Alberta.
 These collaborations may include studies to assess the various aspects of the Company's technology as well as additional preclinical safety and efficacy studies, which may contribute to the data sufficient for filing regulatory documents for future clinical evaluation as discussed above.
 It is the Company's position that by collaborating with leading transplant centres, the Company can conduct various studies in parallel, while still ensuring the highest quality of work to meet the standards of the FDA, Health Canada and the international scientific community.
 Similarly, the Company may also choose to conduct studies within its research and development department or may also seek corporate collaborations for such purposes.